5 Best Ways to Receive Money from Abroad

 Bank-to-bank Transfer

 You can receive funds from abroad via bank-to-bank transfers or international wire transfers.
 It’s considered to be a simple, safe and reliable option.
-On the other hand, the transfer can take between 1-5 working days to go through and can be costly.
+On the other hand, the transfer can take between 1-5 working days to go through and can be costly due to various bank charges.

 Bank-to-bank transfers will usually be sent via the SWIFT network.
-As the receiver, all you have to do is provide the sender with some details including your name, address, bank details, and a SWIFT or Bank Identifier Code (BIC).
+As the receiver, all you have to do is provide the sender with some details, including your full name, address, bank details, and a SWIFT or Bank Identifier Code (BIC).

-Since SWIFT transfers don’t usually go directly from the sender’s bank to yours, third-party or intermediary fees might be applied, on top of the sender’s bank fees and foreign exchange fees.
+Since SWIFT transfers often pass through intermediary banks, third-party fees might be applied on top of the sender’s bank fees and foreign exchange fees.
 These fees depend on the banks involved, the transfer amount, and the countries of the transaction.

 2. International Money Transfer Service